 Are you looking to enrich your student’s education but still keep it fun?
 Look no further than the lesson program at Dale City Music!
 We have highly qualified, patient instructors who know how to make learning fun!
 And don’t let the lack of an instrument stop you!
 We will let you borrow for your first lesson to determine if the instructor is a good fit and we have beginner guitars, bass guitars, keyboards, drums, brass and woodwinds in stock at competitive prices!
 Come in now and see why for 40 years, parents have depended on us to educate their children in the wonders of music!

-We offer private (one-on-one) lessons for Piano, Guitar, Bass Guitar, Drums, Mandolin, Ukelele, Trumpet, Clarinet, Alto Saxophone, Flute, Theory and Improvisation.
+We offer private (one-on-one) lessons for Piano, Guitar, Bass Guitar, Drumset, Percussion, Mandolin, Ukelele, Trumpet, Clarinet, Alto Saxophone, Flute, Violin, Viola, Theory and Improvisation, Music Production.

 Breanna Gromicko received her bachelor’s degree in Music Education and a Clarinet Performance Certificate from Shenandoah Conservatory as a student of Garrick Zoeter.
 She made her orchestral debut at the age of sixteen with the Pittsburgh Symphony Orchestra at Heinz Hall in Pittsburgh, PA.
 Gromicko actively performs in operas, chamber music, and improvisation collectives in Northern Virginia.
 She has played with numerous ensembles including the Loudoun Symphony Orchestra, Westmoreland Symphonic Winds, and the Mid-Atlantic Wind Symphony.